eltiobarbas/SiDi128SD/README.md

 # SiDi128SD
-This tool is designed to create new SD card or update your actual card to use with SiDi128 FPGA.
+This tool is designed to create new SD card or update your actual card to use with SiDi128 FPGA.\n

 -You can install/update this:
 -Computers cores